 What are the best free blogging sites?

-For those without any coding skills, we’d recommend Site123, with 24/7 live chat proving invaluable.
+For those without coding skills, we’d recommend Site123, with 24/7 live chat proving invaluable.
 And if being part of a respected community of thought leaders is important to you, you may feel Medium is the best home for your blog.

-The best free blogging sites you can use today
+The best free blogging sites available

 For those who are uncertain about how to get started with their blog, a generator tool can give you a selection of potential blog names, while the platform also offers an impressive range of ready-made design templates that are ideal for beginners.